edran/.dotfiles/ergodox/README.md

 $ make
 ```

-Rebuild the docker image to update the firmware repository.
-Also, the cloned
+Finally, run `make docker_rebuild` to update the firmware repository if
-`teensy_loader_cli` is a fork of the original which builds on MacOS by default,
-using libusb instead of HID (because karabiner-elements somehow interferes with
-HID).
+necessary.

 ## Useful links